solita/solita.github.com/_posts/2016-02-09-installing-server-environment-with-powershell.md

 * Base of the installations does not differ much from project to project
 * After few years when your windows server needs upgrade you will need to repeat this
 * There is no way to test "clickety click" installations
+* Windows Server Core installations are rare because people is not used to manage Windows Servers without GUI

 One could argue that documentation and clear processes would take care of all the problems above.
 Maybe they could but I have never seen installation documentation that has 100% coverage over how the installation has been done.
 Installation script works as document and developers are more likely to update it!